zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Python
 ------

-To use Ice for Python, you must add Ice bin directory to your PATH and set PYTHONPATH so that the Python interpreter is able to load the Ice extension.
+To use Ice for Python, you must add the Ice bin directory to your PATH and set PYTHONPATH so that the Python interpreter is able to load the Ice extension.
 For a 32-bit Python installation, use these settings:

   > set PATH=<Ice installation root directory>\bin;%PATH%
   > set PYTHONPATH=<Ice installation root directory>\python